 B.A., Grambling State University

 M.P.A., Hubert H. Humphrey Institute of Public Affairs

-In the summer of 2012, Professor Lewis was a visiting researcher at the foundation Brocher in Geneva, Switzerland.
-In the summer of 2013, Professor Lewis was a visiting scholar at the Institute for Medical Humanities (University of Texas Medical Branch), The Hastings Center, and Yale University's Interdisciplinary Center for Bioethics.
-As a Senior Fulbright Specialist Grant to lecture and conduct research at Haifa University and Hebrew University in Israel.
+Professor Lewis has been a Visiting Researcher at the Brocher Foundation in Geneva, Switzerland.
+In addition, Professor Lewis has been a Visiting Scholar at the Institute for Medical Humanities (University of Texas Medical Branch), at The Hasting Center and at Yale University's Interdisciplinary Center for Bioethics.
+As a Senior Fulbright Specialist, Professor Lewis lectured and conducted research at Haifa University and Hebrew University in Israel.
 In the Spring of 2016, Professor Lewis was a Core Fulbright Scholar at King's College in London.

 Professor Lewis writes in the areas of bioethics, environmental, family and inheritance law.
 Professor Lewis has published articles in several prominent law reviews.
 In 2016, Professor Lewis' book entitled "Arrogance, Avarice and Anguish: Addressing the Ethical and Legal Consequences of Posthumous Reproduction" was published by Routledge Press.
 Professor Lewis' next book entitled "The Legal Regulation of Death" will be published by Edward Elgar Publishing in 2020.
 Professor Lewis' article on frozen human oocytes will be published by the Arkansas Law Review in 2019.